garlic0x1/url-miner/README.md

 # url-miner
 Finds hidden GET parameters by testing for reflection
+By default, 64 parameters are tested per request, this can be increased in some cases to 64,000 to significantly speed up your scan

 # Usage
 Takes target urls from stdin, and a wordlist using the `-w` flag